 CITIZENSHIP RE-ACQUISITION / RETENTION REQUIREMENTS (RA 9225)

-PLEASE PRESENT ORIGINAL AND SUBMIT THREE (3) PHOTOCOPIES OF EACH OF THE
+REQUIREMENTS: ORIGINAL AND THREE (3) PHOTOCOPIES OF EACH OF THE FOLLOWING DOCUMENTS:

 Birth Certificate authenticated/issued by the Philippine Statistics Authority (PSA)/National Statistics Office (NSO)

 Marriage Certificate (for married female applicant, from PSA/NSO if married in the Philippines and from Vital Statistics Office if married in Canada)

 Death Certificate of spouse (for widowed/widower applicant) from PSA/NSO if widowed in the Philippines and from Vital Statistics Office if widowed in Canada